-Your first destination is the beautiful and green village of Niasar, 32 km from northwest of Kashan.
+Your first destination is the beautiful green village of Niasar, 32 km northwest of Kashan.
 This historic village with a collection of historical and natural monuments will bring you an attractive excursion.
-A Sassanid fire temple, a handmade cave, a beautiful waterfall, a historic bath - a historic mill and rose-making workshops are a collection of the best sights in this area.
+A Sassanid fire temple, a handmade cave, a beautiful waterfall, a historic bath - a historic mill, and rose-making workshops are a collection of the best sights in this area.

 The Sassanid Niasar Fire Temple known as Chahar Taghi or 4 Ivan is a domed structure on a rock on the highest hill in the village of Niasar.
 It is believed to have been built during the reign of Ardashir I, AD 224-242, although this date is uncertain.
 The structure takes the form of a Chahar-Taq, or a cube with an arched opening on each side, topped by a dome.
 Its original function was to hold a sacred fire, and it would have been used as a beacon for travelers and as a center for religious ceremonies.
 The building has been extensively restored.
 Generally, there would be a number of other facilities around the fire temples where Zoroastrian monks gathered to worship.
 Although it is not known if this building was used for this purpose, there are rows of stones placed together near the fire temple that are remains of a building belonging to the Sassanid era.

 It is known as the cave or Talar cave or Surakh Reis close to the Niasar Fire temple.
 The Niasar cave is a Mitra temple and thoroughly man-made which dates back to the Parthian era.
 Some also believe that this cave was a defensive factor against the enemies and hiding from local thieves.